albertmas/GameEngines/README.md

 Used to load textures

 ## Innovation
 We have created a file explorer that can search files in the hard drive and then, if they are a mesh (.FBX) or an image (.dds, .png, .jpg) load them.
+(1st Assignment)